Mossom Boyd: Quebec

-There was a large demand for Canadian white pine, oak, and elm, both in European and America, with the result that lumber prices were high.
+There was a large demand for Canadian white pine, oak, and elm, both in Europe and America, with the result that lumber prices were high.
 Conditions at the Quebec City harbour were conducive to lumber trade, and the superior quality of Boyd's pine logs gave him an edge in the competitive Quebec market.
 Boyd manned his first river driving expedition to Quebec City in 1848, with the help of a neighbour, Kelly.
 He began his journey early in the spring with a quantity of masts, but the strong current caused by melting snow and heavy rainfall delayed their arrival at Peterborough until July, three months after they began.
 At this point Kelly dropped out; Boyd continued on, reaching Quebec late in the season, and selling all of the pine.

 The following year, Boyd formed a partnership with John Langton and James Dunsford, but both lacked enthusiasm for the Quebec trade and soon removed themselves from the business.
 Langton remained involved with Boyd after he withdrew, often backing Boyd when his credit was low.
 After 1851 Boyd operated on his own.
 Boyd was one of the last lumbermen to participate in the Quebec market.